jane-gray/analysisPython/README.md

-# Data Analysis Using Python for Social Scientist
+# Data Analysis Using Python for Social Sciences

 ### This repository contains data analysis methodology using Python for social scientists from beginning to advanced level.